jrkuhn/tcg-prices/README.md

 ![Copy your Bot ID](http://i.groupme.com/615x295.png.3256190e86ed4cd7ae6cf09899c1f9a8)

-## Add your Bot ID to your Heroku app:
+## Add your Bot ID to the Heroku app:

 Go here to see all of your Heroku apps and select the one you just created before: